 shared his “wish I did that” discoveries.
 Reviewing his posts, we can’t

 help but notice a theme of dualism: A piece by Rafaël Rozendaal makes him smile and gets on his nerves at the same time, and a poster by cyan looks both old and new.
-What do you think of Eike’s selections?
-Feeling envious, too?
-Cast your vote—your most-envied will become part of a special collection in the AIGA Design Archives!

-familiar to you.
+On Monday, Forbes released its “30 under 30” lists: twenty-somethings in 12 different fields who are already making a difference and a name for themselves.
+If you’ve been following Design Envy, then several names in the Art & Design category will be familiar to you.
 Among the shining stars we‘re glad to see recognized: Rich Brilliant Willing (whose trophy for Core77 was a DE pick), JR (see his “Women” project), Jessica Hische (DE curator extraordinaire), Aaron Koblin and Mike Matas.

 Speaking of lists, we especially like Alissa Walker’s roundup of “The Year in Design that Works” for GOOD, including Apple’s Smart Cover for the iPad and the recently redesigned website for the Walker Arts Center.
 Another great list comes from John Cary at Archinect, with his picks for “Top 10 Design Milestones of 2011—for the public good” (nice to see AIGA’s Design for Good make the cut!).